PX4/PX4-user_guide/en/ros2/px4_ros2_navigation_interface.md

 The [PX4 ROS 2 Interface Library](../ros2/px4_ros2_interface_lib.md) navigation interface enables developers to send their position measurements to PX4 directly from ROS 2 applications, such as a VIO system or a map matching system.
 The interface provides a layer of abstraction from PX4 and the uORB messaging framework, and introduces a few sanity checks on the requested state estimation updates sent via the interface.
-These measurements are then fused into the EKF as internal PX4 measurements would.
+These measurements are then fused into the EKF just as though they were internal PX4 measurements.

-The library provides two classes, `LocalPositionMeasurementInterface` and `GlobalPositionMeasurementInterface` which both expose a similar `update` method to provide either a local position or global position update to PX4, respectively.
+The library provides two classes, [`LocalPositionMeasurementInterface`](https://auterion.github.io/px4-ros2-interface-lib/classpx4__ros2_1_1LocalPositionMeasurementInterface.html) and [`GlobalPositionMeasurementInterface`](https://auterion.github.io/px4-ros2-interface-lib/classpx4__ros2_1_1GlobalPositionMeasurementInterface.html), which both expose a similar `update` method to provide either a local position or global position update to PX4, respectively.
-The `update` method expects a position measurement `struct` (defined below) which developers can populate with their own generated position measurements.
+The `update` method expects a position measurement `struct` ([`LocalPositionMeasurement`](https://auterion.github.io/px4-ros2-interface-lib/structpx4__ros2_1_1LocalPositionMeasurement.html) or [`GlobalPositionMeasurement`](https://auterion.github.io/px4-ros2-interface-lib/structpx4__ros2_1_1GlobalPositionMeasurement.html)) which developers can populate with their own generated position measurements.

-## Example and First Test
+## Installation and First Test

 The following steps are required to get started: